radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 A malicious user can utilize the graph of application to stage effective attack by targeting a component that has most dependency.

+//
+while we dont expose any secrets in db, users might still want tosecure data based on dev roles.
+////
 **Mitigation**:

 1. **Audit Logs**: